-To the Shareholders and Board of Directors of ANSYS, Inc. and Subsidiaries:
+To the Board of Directors and Shareholders of ANSYS, Inc:

-We have reviewed the accompanying condensed consolidated balance sheet of ANSYS, Inc. and Subsidiaries as of June 30, 2000, and the related condensed consolidated statements of income for each of the three-month and six-month periods ended June 30, 2000 and June 30, 1999 and the condensed consolidated statements of cash flows for the six-month periods ended June 30, 2000 and 1999.
+We have reviewed the accompanying condensed consolidated balance sheet of ANSYS, Inc. and its Subsidiaries as of March 31, 2001, and the related condensed consolidated statements of income and of cash flows for the three-month periods ended March 31, 2001 and 2000.
 These financial statements are the responsibility of the Company's management.

 We conducted our review in accordance with standards established by the American Institute of Certified Public Accountants.
 A review of interim financial information consists principally of applying analytical procedures to financial data and making inquiries of persons responsible for financial and accounting matters.
 It is substantially less in scope than an audit conducted in accordance with generally accepted auditing standards, the objective of which is the expression of an opinion regarding the financial statements taken as a whole.
 Accordingly, we do not express such an opinion.

-Based on our review, we are not aware of any material modifications that should be made to the accompanying condensed consolidated interim financial statements for them to be in conformity with generally accepted accounting principles.
+Based on our review, we are not aware of any material modifications that should be made to the accompanying condensed consolidated interim financial statements for them to be in conformity with accounting principles generally accepted in the United States of America.

-We previously audited in accordance with auditing standards generally accepted in the United States, the consolidated balance sheet as of December 31, 1999 and the related consolidated statements of income, stockholders' equity and of cash flows for the year then ended (not presented herein), and in our report dated January 27, 2000, we expressed an unqualified opinion on those consolidated financial statements.
-In our opinion, the information set forth in the accompanying condensed consolidated balance sheet as of December 31, 1999, is fairly stated in all material respects in relation to the consolidated balance sheet from which it has been derived.
+We previously audited in accordance with auditing standards generally accepted in the United States of America, the consolidated balance sheet of ANSYS, Inc. and its Subsidiaries as of December 31, 2000 and the related consolidated statements of income, of stockholders' equity and of cash flows for the year then ended (not presented herein), and in our report dated January 30, 2001, we expressed an unqualified opinion on those consolidated financial statements.
+In our opinion, the information set forth in the accompanying condensed consolidated balance sheet as of December 31, 2000, is fairly stated in all material respects in relation to the consolidated balance sheet from which it has been derived.